wufanyou/WRL-Agriculture-Vision/README.md

 # WRL-Agriculture-Vision
-This is repository is the Team WRL's solution to the 2nd Agriculture-Vision Prize Challenge.
+This repository is the Team WRL's solution to the Agriculture-Vision Prize Challenge.***
-***

-## Get Started
+## Generate result with trained models

+1.1 Download all checkpoints in models/README.md and put all checkpoints in the model folder

+1.2 Modify path in all configs.
+Check config/README.md for details.
+The default path for dataset is `./supervised/Agriculture-Vision-2021/` and `./raw/` (for semi-supervised learning only).

+1.3 Run `python test.py` and `python test-semi.py`.
+We can also specify the input and output dir as well as the number of GPUs that are used.
+Check Reproduction of training models sections for more details.

+1.4 By default, a directory called `sumbission` will store the submission for supervised track and a directory called `semi-submission will store the submission for the semi-supervised track.

+## Reproduction of solution
 ### 1. For supervised learning track

 1.1 Modify path in all configs.
 Check config/README.md for details.